pavelee/react-content-manager/README.md

 4. Run your project and go to http://localhost:3000/your-page-route to see component gallery and edit mode.

+## Support for container query in tailwindcss

+Library supports container query in tailwindcss.
+You can use it in your components.

+You need plugin to enable it -> https://tailwindcss.com/docs/plugins#container-queries

 ## Run demo locally

 It's very easy to run demo locally.